orefifa12/Route/README.md

 ## Part 2: Creating `GraphDemo`

 The starter code for `GraphDemo.java` includes a `main` method.
-Feel free to organize `GraphDemo` however you see fit - it will not be autograded. **Running your `GraphDemo` `main` method should produce a demonstration of the functionality of your project on the USA highway network -- it does that minimally, you're welcome to modify the code.
+Feel free to organize `GraphDemo` however you see fit - it will not be autograded. *Running your `GraphDemo` `main` method should produce a demonstration of the functionality of your project on the USA highway network* -- it *already does that minimally*, you're welcome to modify the code.
 See the  [details document](docs/details.md) for information.
+You do *NOT* need to make changes for the purposes of grades.

 ## Submitting and Grading